pixelated-au/CartScheduler/README.md

       MAIL_HOST=localhost
       ```
 1. SSH into the server if you haven't yet already.
+1. Make sure the permissions on the `storage` folder are set to 775.
+Navigate to the installed directory and use this: `find . -type d -exec chmod 775 {} \;`
 1. Run the following command to enable the Laravel cache:
     ```bash
     php artisan key:generate \